General guidance for all visitors

 Restricting visitor numbers

-Indoor gatherings are currently limited to members of any two households (or support bubbles).
 We may restrict the number of visitors entering the museum at one time to ensure adherence to social distancing.
 Groups of visitors are limited to a maximum of six, unless from same household.

 As a rule of thumb we will not host more than 25 visitors in the museum at one time, and may need to control the flow of visitors through the museum entrance/shop area.